iamhuy/wiki_bot/README.md

 ## How to use
 First, connect to  [Chatbot](http://t.me/nlpproject_bot)

-Because server might be suspended when there is no incoming request for a period time, the first message will be delayed about 30 seconds for resuming the server again.
+Because server might be suspended when there is no incoming request for a period time, the first response will be delayed about 1 minute for resuming the server again.

 A conversation with chatbot includes 4 steps:
 * Step 1: Chatbot will ask a specific domain